 - Interns will successfully complete all internship requirements in preparation for licensure.

 - Intern will demonstrate awareness of the interface between psychological and religious/spiritual aspects of personhood from a distinctly Christian perspective, while also respecting and valuing a diverse range of religious/spiritual perspectives in their work with clients (Integration of Faith and Practice).

 - Interns will develop their understanding of the contemporary models of Christian integration and will learn how to apply to psychological practice (Integration of Faith and Practice).

 - Interns will develop their multicultural competence/credibility in work with a diverse spectrum of client populations and presenting problems.
-(Issues of Cultural and Individual Diversity/Work with Underserved Populations).
+(Individual and cultural diversity/Work with underserved populations).

-- Interns will develop competence in a variety of psychotherapeutic, community-based and/or other systemic/ecological approaches specifically related to work with underserved groups (Issues of Cultural and Individual Diversity/Work with Underserved Populations).
+- Interns will develop competence in a variety of psychotherapeutic, community-based and/or other systemic/ecological approaches specifically related to work with underserved groups (Individual and cultural diversity/Work with underserved populations).

-- As practitioner-scholars, interns will demonstrate an understanding of the complementary relationship between science and practice through actively utilizing and/or contributing to the professional scholarly literature as it applies to direct service provision (Methods of Scholarly Inquiry).
+- As practitioner-scholars, interns will demonstrate an understanding of the complementary relationship between science and practice through actively utilizing and/or contributing to the professional scholarly literature as it applies to direct service provision (Research).